Robert Louis Wilken: Public lectures

 In 2008, Wilken delivered the twenty-second Erasmus Lecture, titled Christianity Face to Face with Islam, organized by First Things magazine and the Institute on Religion and Public Life.
 In his lecture, Wilken explored the historical and theological encounters between Christianity and Islam, examining how the early Church understood and responded to Islam’s rise.
 He emphasized the need for both intellectual honesty and spiritual confidence in interreligious dialogue.
 The lecture was later expanded and published as the book Christianity Face to Face with Islam (First Things Books, 2010).

-Personal life
+Personal life and death

 Wilken married Carol Faith Weinhold on June 4, 1960.
-He has two children, Gregory and Jonathan.
+He had two children.
+He converted to Catholicism from Lutheran Protestantism.

+Wilken died of cancer in New Orleans, on June 6, 2026, at the age of 89.